Enter: Meal Prepping

 Meal Prep Example 4 – The Specific Food Prep

 Should You Meal Prep Year Round?

 - The condition you achieved during your fat loss phase starts slipping away quickly.

-- You lose structure in your day, and you start forcing menial decisions in what you’re going to eat and where.
+- You lose structure in your day, and you start to deviate from your meal plan.

 - Too much scope for error.
 Laziness can creep in and you opt for easy options that make you satiated.